The COC Protocol™ in Sarcoma

 The COC Protocol is primarily designed to be a long-term ‘adjunctive’ therapy, to help optimize standard treatments.
 However, as metabolic treatment with the COC Protocol is intended to run long-term, patients may also take the protocol as a maintenance regime after standard treatment has been completed or during breaks from standard treatment and as part of a long-term strategy to mitigate the risk of recurrence or metastases.
 For this reason, it is also worth noting that each of the COC Protocol medications also has reported beneficial mechanisms of action in cancer which are not dependent on the co-administration of standard therapies, and which may independently help to reduce the risk of relapse and metastatic spread.

 The Care Oncology model

-Although the COC Protocol medications have been used safely in the general population for many years, every patient who comes to us is unique.
+Although the COC Protocol medications have been used safely in the general population for many years, they are not without side-effects.
+In addition, every patient’s situation is both complex, and unique- requiring careful, personalized assessment.
 This is why every patient who attends the Care Oncology Clinic is placed under the direct care of clinicians with specialist knowledge of prescribing the COC Protocol medications in the context of cancer.
 Our clinicians individually assess the potential benefits and risks involved in taking the COC Protocol with each patient.
 They will only recommend the COC Protocol to patients when they believe it will be safe and beneficial to do so.
 Each COC Protocol prescription is tailored to the needs of the patient, and doses and regimens are carefully reviewed and adjusted based on how the patient progresses.

-It is therefore essential that patients only take the COC Protocol while being carefully monitored at our clinic for the duration of their treatment.
+It is therefore essential that patients are carefully monitored at our clinic throughout the course of their treatment.